equinor/appsec/docs/guidelines/gh-actions-runners.md

-# GitHub Actions and Self-Hosted Runners Guideline
+# GitHub Actions and Self-Hosted Runners

 The scope of this guideline is to provide generic security advice for GitHub Actions and specific security advice for using self-hosted runners.